deusprogrammer/wtd-tool-electron/README.md

 # WTD Tool

+## THIS PROJECT IS DEPRECATED

+Please find the new rebuilt and rebranded tool at https://github.com/deusprogrammer/dub-editor-electron

 ## What is WTD Tool?

 WTD Tool is a tool for creating clips for Rifftrax the Game and What the Dub.